Katherine Stewart drove up Elm Street in a daze, her mind still on the troubling news she’d received the evening prior. Her sister was missing.

 He cupped her face in one hand and kissed her fully.
 She tensed but before he could release her, she returned the favor, her arms slid over and around him.

 He released her.
 “Are ye crazy, lass?”
-He waved his hand to the tree line away from Tammy and her abductor.
+He waved his hand to the tree line away from Mellanie and her abductor.
 “We’ll quietly go ‘round that way, and I’ll grab him from behind while you get yer sister.”
 He waited for her response.

 Katherine nodded her approval, embarrassed to realize he’d kissed her only to keep her silent.
 They set off, crab walking low in the grass, keeping their eyes on the pair as they moved.
-By the time they reached them, Tammy was sitting on a log with her back to the man.
+By the time they reached them, Mellanie was sitting on a log with her back to the man.

 He spoke quietly as he stood over her.
 “Dinna ye see, Tabitha.
 Tis the only way.
 Ye canna go back to tha’ castle.”